-A kilo of soybean meal, or the left-over of the tofu making process, can be had for a fraction of a penny.
+A kilo of soybean waste, left-over of the tofu making process, can be had for a fraction of a penny.
 If you have it shipped to you, they may charge some shipping fees.
 If you go pick up at the store, it's usually free.

 The advantage of feeding the larvae with greens, veggies or fruits is that they don't smell as bad as the meaty stuff.
 The downside, however, is that some of these are highly fibrous, which the larvae may not find very appetizing.
 They tend to grow slower or smaller on a plant-based only diet.
 If you want your chickens to be a bit more muscly, consider some higher protein foods for the larvae.